lolaedun/meditation/README.md

 I have opted for simple imagery/videoes that dont distract from the ability to see the buttons and affirmations as well as to ensure a relaxed state is quickly achieved without too much going on.
 Footage of nature has helped me to achieve this goal.

+#### Volume control
+I initally wanted to include this feature but decided against it as it took away from the simple and clean background space I was looking to create.
+I feel the user automatically adjusts the volume on their device when watching videos or listening to sounds so it wasn't necessary to have it displayed on screen.

+Sound can be muted on users device if they would prefer a quiet meditation or are in a space where having the sound on will bring unwanted attention to the user.

 ### Features Left to Implement

 - child mode